Code-Institute-Submissions/Mustafanaji0413-rock-paper-scissors-lizard-spock_JanResub/README.md

 - The code to show whole number instead of decimal numbers was taken from the Love Maths project.

 ### Media
-- The images for the 3d renderd hands were taken from <link href="https://www.flaticon.com/"> FlatIcon
+- The images for the 3d renderd hands were taken from <a href="https://www.flaticon.com/">FlatIcon</a>